This triple screen trading system was developed by Dr Alexander Elder.

 We must keep in our mind that all the three stages must positively allow the stocks to get ahead.

 No compromise in the process of selection is accepted.
-This process requires the first two stages of the study on a weekend.
+The triple screen trading system requires the first two stages of the study on a weekend.
 It means that one can start examining this process only after the weekly closing is over.

 Hence, it is of no use to study this process in between the week.